microsoft/vcpkg-docs/vcpkg/concepts/registries.md

 ## Registry structure

-For vcpkg to interface with a registry, it must comform with the structure
+For vcpkg to interface with a registry, it must conform to the following structure:
-below:

-* A directory named `ports`, contains the collection of ports, with each subdirectory containing a specific port matching the subdirectory name.
+* A directory named `ports` contains the collection of ports, with each subdirectory containing a specific port matching the subdirectory name.
 For example, the files for port `foo` must be located in `ports/foo`.
 * A directory named `versions` must contain the files that comprise the [versions